mehmhacimic/osTicket-installation/README.md

     - Extract and copy the "upload" folder to C:\inetpub\wwwroot.
     - Rename "upload" to "osTicket".

-11. Reload IIS and navigate to [http://localhost/osTicket/scp/login.php] in your virtual machine
+11. Reload IIS and navigate to (http://localhost/osTicket/scp/login.php) in your virtual machine.

 12. Enable PHP Extensions:
     - Go to IIS -> sites -> Default -> osTicket.